-A brief chat with Alan
+A brief chat with Alan.

-I returned the bus early and chatted with Alan about Scotland’s recent independence vote and also mentioned that since he’d presented himself as a fiercely proud Glaswegian, I would have been quite disappointed had the music mix he played for us not included Gerry Rafferty.
+I returned to the bus early and chatted with Alan about Scotland’s recent independence vote and also mentioned that since he’d presented himself as a fiercely proud Glaswegian, I would have been quite disappointed had the music mix he played for us not included Gerry Rafferty.
 He claimed to have been a neighbor of Rafferty’s though he acknowledged that he was much younger than the musician.
 He then told me a bit of a variation of the story behind Baker Street’s iconic sax solo and I feigned being duly impressed.

 He also talked in some detail about why he was so adamant in his opposition to the union with England.
 He spent several minutes giving me a history lesson and talked of abrogated treaties and agreements further bemoaning their exclusion from the school curriculum.

-I thought to tell him that a similar situation exists in the U.S. with regard to the American Civil War.
+I thought to tell him that a similar situation exists in the U S with regard to the American Civil War.

 I thought to tell him that the Confederate Battle Flag, claimed by some of its defenders to be a mark of pride and heritage and not the symbol of terror that it is to many, was rarely flown until the 1960s when African Americans had begun making incremental progress with regard to their civil rights.